Practical 1: Getting Started

 Updating the .gitignore File

 The .gitignore file tells Git what files to ignore by default.
-Unless you force Git to add an ignored file it will happily live in your local repository alongside files that are version-controlled and ‘shared’ with GitHub.
+Unless you force Git to add an ignored file it will happily coexist in your local repository alongside files that are version-controlled and ‘shared’ with GitHub.
+Why would you want this?
+Because data does not belong in Git: large files especially will totally screw up your repository and they are really hard to remove.
+So we want to tell Git that it should leave those alone.

 The Python template for .gitignore includes a lot of useful files and folders that we wouldn’t want Git to track for us.
 But it doesn’t include data.
 In your web browser, click on the .gitignore file and then the ‘pencil’ icon on the right to edit it on GitHub.
 You should see something like this: